Concentration parameter: Dirichlet distribution

 In the case of multivariate Dirichlet distributions, there is some confusion over how to define the concentration parameter.
 In the topic modelling literature, it is often defined as the sum of the individual Dirichlet parameters, when discussing symmetric Dirichlet distributions (where the parameters are the same for all dimensions) it is often defined to be the value of the single Dirichlet parameter used in all dimensions.
 This second definition is smaller by a factor of the dimension of the distribution.

 A concentration parameter of 1 (or k, the dimension of the Dirichlet distribution, by the definition used in the topic modelling literature) results in all sets of probabilities being equally likely, i.e., in this case the Dirichlet distribution of dimension k is equivalent to a uniform distribution over a k-1-dimensional simplex.
-Note that this is not the same as what happens when the concentration parameter tends towards infinity.
+This is not the same as what happens when the concentration parameter tends towards infinity.
 In the former case, all resulting distributions are equally likely (the distribution over distributions is uniform).
 In the latter case, only near-uniform distributions are likely (the distribution over distributions is highly peaked around the uniform distribution).
 Meanwhile, in the limit as the concentration parameter tends towards zero, only distributions with nearly all mass concentrated on one of their components are likely (the distribution over distributions is highly peaked around the k possible Dirac delta distributions centered on one of the components, or in terms of the k-dimensional simplex, is highly peaked at corners of the simplex).